allisonmorgan/epistemic_inequality/README.md

 ##### `publications`

 The files called `deep_learning_titles.txt`, `incremental_titles.txt`, and `topic_modeling_titles.txt` contain the titles extracted under our choice of keywords for each topic.
+These titles have been selected from the computer science bibliography, [dblp](http://dblp.uni-trier.de).
+This data is available under the [Open Data Commons ODC-BY 1.0](http://dblp.uni-trier.de/faq/Under+what+license+is+the+data+from+dblp+released.html) license.
 The pickle files `deep_learning.p`, `incremental.p`, and `topic_modeling.p` contain the fraction of transmissions due to hiring under 10,000 permutation tests.
 The notebook `spread_of_research_ideas.ipynb` documents our permutation test.

 ##### `results`